metabrainz/bookbrainz-user-guide/docs/style/disambiguation.md

     Examples:

     - Madame Bovary (English translation by Alan Russell)
-    - Madame Bovary (Eleanor Marx English translation) ^1(bad example, we should have one for each set of examples, and one to keep type of text consistent for a spesific transalted work)
+    - Madame Bovary (Eleanor Marx English translation) ^1(bad example, we should have one for each set of examples, and one to keep type of text consistent for a spesific translated work)

 5.  *Identically named work and type by same author*.
 If an author writes several works with the same or similar namese, the disambiguation should explain how they differ.<br>